kalgoritmi/pycongr25/talk.md

 We maybe tempted to just stub authenticate by fixing its return value to a dummy `token` string.
 This test has full coverage, and it passes.

-But if you recall `authenticate`'s signature, in fact we didn't actually propagate the `resource_id` we got in the configuration object.
+But if you recall `authenticate`'s signature, in fact we didn't actually propagate the `resource_id` that we got in the configuration object.

 Our unit test would still be successful, but we would totally miss the link between `resource_id` and the generated token.